Enter your ZIP Code

 If it looks like your car insurance rates are going to go up that much, it may be a good idea to shop around and get free car insurance quotes from other companies.
 Each company weighs the many variables used to determine prices differently, and car insurance companies are generally very competitive when looking to get new people purchasing insurance policies.
 In these cases, it may make sense financially for you to buy car insurance from a new company.
 While penalties for switching auto insurance providers are rare, you will want to check with your insurance company to get clarification before changing policies.

 When it comes to researching car insurance companies to find the best rates, there really is not any time that is a bad time.
-Automobile insurance providers have a lot of competition between one another, and as people's age, driving record, credit, and other variables change, it has a unique effect on the rates each car insurance company out there offers.
+Automobile insurance providers have a lot of competition with one another, and as people's age, driving record, credit, and other variables change, it has a unique effect on the rates each car insurance company out there offers.
 Car insurance rates can fluctuate both over time and between companies, and saving money after switching car insurance companies is not to be expected after an at-fault collision.
 You might save money, and you might not.
 Compare rates and choose the best car insurance company for your needs at any given point in time.

-After being involved in an at-fault collision, some drivers decide that they're going to switch car insurance companies before the accident appears on their permanent record, which is held by the states DMV.
+After being involved in an at-fault collision, some drivers decide that they're going to switch car insurance companies before the accident appears on their permanent record, which is held by the state's DMV.
 This is considered misleading your new insurance company deliberately and can be regarded as insurance fraud.
 Even if it seems that you have successfully purchased the policy from a new insurance provider, it may end up being voided if you need to file a claim in the future.
 Lying to your car insurance company can be considered fraud and can be a reason for them to avoid/cancel your automobile insurance policy.
 Trying to switch insurance policies specifically because you do not think they know about an accident is a bad idea.

 The overall point is that depending on your unique situation, it may or may not be better to switch car insurance companies after an at-fault accident.
 Review your particular case, compare prices, and make sure you are honest with your car insurance company.
 These are all extremely important and will keep you having the best experiences possible with car insurance.